The idea for a delicious new Fiji-made peanut butter was born during a family holiday several years ago.

 Moving to Fiji

 From difficulty came opportunity.
-The family decided to leave the Bay of Plenty and return to Fiji.
+The family decided to leave the Bay of Plenty and return to Fiji, arriving in March 2021.

 The absence of tourists due to COVID-related border closures meant Island Style had to look to a local customer base.
 “We thought we would target the tourist market that was coming to Fiji.
 But as everybody knows, around that time, the country went into a full lockdown.
 There was nobody coming in and nobody going out.
 So that was really difficult, because we were trying to start a brand new business here, and trying to negotiate our way through all the necessary government and council applications.
 That was a very challenging time.
 From that, we had to change our focus of who we were going to target because we weren’t getting any tourists anytime soon.”